Fashion Cover Letter Examples That Land Interviews

 • Main body.
 In the main paragraphs of your fashion cover letter, give specific examples of your skills and projects you completed in the past.
 Highlight your knowledge of fashion trends, experience with textiles, marketing, visual merchandising, personal shopping, and software tools like Adobe Illustrator.
 Add soft skills like exemplary customer service, multitasking, and attention to detail.
 Do not forget to include 2-3 achievements to show your orientation on results.

-• Closing paragraph and professional sign-off.
-Conclude your fashion designer cover letter with a summary of your strengths and a call to action (for example, encourage the employer to call or email you).
-Use a professional closing line, such as Best regards.
+• Closing paragraph.
+Conclude your fashion designer cover letter with a summary and a call to action (for example, encourage the employer to call or email you).
+Show company's dedication and readiness for the further discussion about the position.

-You can see this letter structure in the example above.
+You can see this letter structure in the examples above.
 Now, let's look at the specific tricks to strengthen your cover letter.

 Adapt it to the job description